Collen C. Campbell House

 The Collen C. Campbell House is a historic house in Barnstable, Massachusetts.
 The 1 1/2-story Cape style cottage was built c.
-1920, and is distinctive as the only house of the period to be converted to commercial use without compromising its historic character.
-The only significant alteration from its original Arts and Crafts styling is the addition of larger commercial windows flanking the center entry.
+1920, and is distinctive as the only house of the period to be converted to commercial use (Restaurant) compromising its historic character.
+The significant alteration from its original Arts and Crafts styling is the extension with larger commercial windows flanking the center entry.

-The house was listed on the National Register of Historic Places in 1987.
+The house, named for Judge Collen C. Campbell of the Barnstable County Probate Court, was listed on the National Register of Historic Places in 1987.